Yahoo DFS Baseball: Monday Plays and Strategy

 This article is part of our Yahoo DFS Baseball series.

-We get off to a busy start to the week with 15 games on the schedule Monday.
-There are a few early start times, but the majority of the games will be played in the evening.
-With so many options to sift through on Yahoo, let's get right to it and highlight some pitchers and hitters to consider for your lineups.
+Baseball starts off the week with 14 games on the schedule Monday.
+The main Yahoo slate will consist of eight of them, so let's get to it and highlight some pitchers and hitters to consider for your entries.

 Pitchers